br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 I then created the GConnect and GDisconnect app routes.

-Git commit at this point: Add Google login 4d3d016
+Git commit at this point: "Add Google login" 4d3d016

 ### Facebook